nkarpin/examples/README.md

 - memory (rss used)

 These panels are set to track containers with names starting with 'compose_'.
-Default name prefix for containers is set in .env file.
+Name prefix 'compose' for containers is set in .env file.

+Grafana is accessible via port 3000.